 T-6 Texan II

 The T-6 is a joint Air Force/Navy undergraduate pilot trainer developed under the Joint Primary Aircraft Training System program.
-The aircraft is based on the Swiss Pilatus PC-9 and the Navy version is designated T-6B.
+The aircraft is based on the Swiss-designed Pilatus PC-9, and the Navy version is designated T-6B.

-Development includes controlled flight into terrain avoidance, a crash-survivable flight data recorder, and Next-Generation Onboard Oxygen Generation System (OBOGS) to combat the hypoxia-like incidents expected starting in FY22.
-Improved maintenance and inspections will mitigate hypoxia risks until fleetwide retrofit is complete.
+Ongoing mods include a crashsurvivable flight data recorder, updated training aids and Next-Generation Onboard Oxygen Generation System (OBOGS) to combat hypoxia-like incidents.
+Improved maintenance and inspections have resulted in an 82 percent reduction in hypoxic incidents and will continue until fleetwide retrofit is completed in mid-2024.

 Contractor: Beechcraft/Textron Aviation Defense (formerly Raytheon).